PAUL34913/msp1-cv/README.md

     2. The site uses a fixed navigation bar so that the user can navigate the site at any moment.
     3. The navbar makes use of a drop-down menu to avoid clutter and remove the need of a hamburger menu, this reduces the amount of clicks a user needs to make in order to navigate the site.

-3. As a First Time Visitor, I want to look for references or testimonials to understand more about the individuals strengths.
+3. As a First Time Visitor, I want to look for previous experience, skills or work experience in order to understand more about the individuals strengths.
 I also want to locate their social media links in order to connect with them.
-    1. At the top of the page in the navigation bar, the user is immediatley presented with a link to reach the testimonials section,social links are also presented at the very top of the page using easy to see icons.
+    1. At the top of the page in the navigation bar, the user is immediatley presented with a link to reach the my-skills and work-history sections,social links are also presented at the very top of the page using easy to see icons.
     2. The social links are also presented in the footer of the page for good measure.
-    3. At the bottom of the "Contact Me" page, the user is told underneath the form, that alternatively they can contact the individual on social media and highlights the links to them.
+    3. At the bottom of the "Contact Me" page, the user is told underneath the form, that alternatively they can contact the individual on social media or the personal-info page, and highlights the links to them.

 **Returning Visitor Goals**